 Reflects your brand’s personality: If your brand is quirky, you don’t want a stuffy tagline!

 Hints at your brand promise and its USP: Take the tagline for M&M’s, for example: Melts in your mouth, not in your hands suggests that M&M’s are not only super-tasty, but also not messy.

 A great place for your tagline is your shop title or your shop’s banner.

 How to create a logo

 Many people confuse a brand’s logo with the brand itself, and it’s easy to see why.
 After all, the logo — along with the tagline — represents the brand.
 It’s critical, then, that the logo (as well as other visual elements, such as the colors and fonts you use in marketing materials like business cards and whatnot) reflect the brand’s personality and speak to your audience.

 Keep some points in mind as you develop your logo:

-Consider your colors: Different colors evoke different emotions and convey different ideas.
-For example, if you specialize in custom motorcycle gear, a baby-pink logo might not be the way to go.
+Consider your colors.
+Different colors evoke different emotions and convey different ideas.
+For example, if you specialize in custom motorcycle gear, a baby-pink logo may not be the way to go.

-Be original: Although it’s certainly fine to look to other brands and logos for inspiration, don’t try to copy — especially if the logo in question is a competitor’s.
+Be original.
+Although it’s certainly fine to look to other brands and logos for inspiration, don’t copy — especially if the logo in question is a competitor’s.

 Consider using your logo as your Etsy avatar.
-That way, anytime you comment in a forum or send a convo, other Etsyites see your logo.
+That way, any time you comment in a forum or send a convo, other Etsians see your logo.